sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/snowflake/snowflake-oauth.rst

 Once you save the connection, resouces can be used inside workflow editor etc. using the above connection.

 ..
-Note:: Make Sure Sparkflows User Login(Using OAuth) should have sufficient Privilege of Snowflake.
+Note:: Make Sure Sparkflows User Login(Using OAuth) should have sufficient Privilege of Snowflake resources.

 Documentation